peekxc/simplextree/README.md

 [#](#insert) _SimplexTree_ $ **insert**(\[*simplices*\])

 Inserts simplices into the simplex tree.
 Each _simplex_ is ordered prior to insertion.
 If the _simplex_ specified already exists in the tree, the tree is not modified.

-Note that to keep the property of being a simplex tree, any proper faces of _simplex_ not in the tree are added in the insertion procedure.
-The _SimplexTree_ structure does not track orientation, e.g. the simplices _(1, 2, 3)_ and _(2, 1, 3)_ are considered identical.
+To keep the property of being a simplex tree, proper faces of _simplex_ not in the tree are added during the insertion procedure.

+Note that the _SimplexTree_ structure does not track orientation, e.g. the simplices _(1, 2, 3)_ and _(2, 1, 3)_ are considered identical.

 [#](#remove) _SimplexTree_ $ **remove**(\[*simplices*\])

-Removes the specified _simplex_ from the simplex tree, if it exists.
+Removes simplices from the simplex tree.
+Each _simplex_ is ordered prior to checking for their existence.
 If the _simplex_ doesn't exist, the tree is not modified.

-Removing a simplex will also remove all its cofaces as well.
+To keep the property of being a simplex tree, cofaces of _simplex_ are removed in during the removal procedure.

 [#](#contract) _SimplexTree_ $ **contract**(\[*a, b*\])